Everyone

 What’s the solution?

-By grouping KISD residents into six geographic voting districts, each with about 30,000 residents, voters can elect one trustee from their district — someone who knows their schools, understands their communities, and can speak up for their students’ unique needs.
+By grouping KISD residents into six geographic voting districts, each with about 30,000 residents, voters can elect one trustee from their district — someone who knows their schools, understands their communities, and can speak up for their students’ unique needs to represent them on the board.
 Plus, everyone would still elect one district-wide trustee to keep our whole community connected.

 This “6-1” single-member district election system means:

-• Your broader neighborhood is guaranteed a voice on the board
+• Your broader neighborhood is guaranteed a voice on the board, no matter where you live in KISD.

-• Your trustee lives in your community and knows your neighborhood schools
+• Your trustee lives in your community, knows your neighborhood schools, and is accountable to their neighbors, not big donors.

 • You still help choose a trustee who looks out for all of KISD.

-This isn’t a new idea – it’s already working in many Texas school districts like Lewisville ISD, Grand Prairie ISD, and Richardson ISD.
+This isn’t a new idea – it’s already working in many Texas school districts like Lewisville ISD, Grand Prairie ISD, Richardson ISD, and more.

 Signing the petition